 You might want to check with a tax professional if you're claiming a foster child for purposes of the earned income credit because of these special rules.

 The Amount of the Credit

-Indiana's credit cannot exceed 9 percent of your federal EITC, and it can be reduced by 9 percent of any alternative minimum tax you may owe.
+Indiana's credit can't exceed 9% of your federal EITC, and it can be reduced by 9% of any alternative minimum tax you might owe.

 Indiana uses the Earned Income Tax Credit (EITC) just like the federal version of the EITC.
 It helps low-income taxpayers by lowering their tax liability by a set amount each year.
 Since it's a credit, if there is money leftover after offsetting the tax liability, this amount is given back to the taxpayer as a refund.